paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-08-30-edinburgh_fringe.markdown

 Sammy J was just as funny as I remembered him, whilst Heath McIvor was astounding as the puppeteer behind Randy.
 The level of emotion he was able to convey with such a simple looking creature was amazing, and you could easily forget you were watching a puppet had the act not made a running joke of it.

-I still preferred Sammy J's solo performance, but saw enough to buy a ticket for Randy's own show that was also playing at Underbelly.
+I still preferred Sammy J's performance, but saw enough to buy a ticket for Randy's own show that was also playing at Underbelly.

 * * *